BestTimesToVisit.com Logo

 transport

 San Antonio is surprisingly walkable, especially the River Walk area and downtown.
-But for longer distances, the VIA Metropolitan Transit app is your best friend – it shows real-time bus and streetcar locations, making it easy to navigate without a car.
-Consider purchasing a day pass if you plan on using public transport extensively.
+But for longer distances, the VIA Metropolitan Transit app is your best friend – it shows real-time bus and streetcar locations, making it easy to navigate without relying on ride-sharing services, which can be expensive during peak times.

 money

 Many restaurants and shops in the tourist areas accept credit cards, but it's always a good idea to carry some cash, especially for smaller establishments or tipping.
-You'll find ATMs readily available, but be aware of potential fees from your bank for international transactions.
+Consider using a credit card with no foreign transaction fees if you're not from the US; this will save you money on exchange rates.

 safety

 Like any city, be aware of your surroundings, especially at night.
 Stick to well-lit areas, and avoid displaying expensive jewelry or electronics.
-The River Walk can be crowded, so keep an eye on your belongings.
+The River Walk is generally safe, but be mindful of your belongings in crowded areas.

 culture

 San Antonio has a rich Texan-Mexican culture.
 Take some time to explore the Market Square (El Mercado) for authentic crafts, food, and the vibrant atmosphere.
-Learning a few basic Spanish phrases will enhance your interactions with locals.
+Don't be afraid to try your Spanish – many locals appreciate the effort, even if it's just a simple 'Hola'.

 food